gRegorLove/csrf/README.md

 </html>
 ```

-You can disable automatic generation of anti-forgery tokens for HTML documents by:
+You can disable automatic generation of anti-forgery tokens for HTML documents by calling:

 ```php
 $csrf->protectjQueryAjax(false);